novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-111.md

 "Keeping you in check how?"

 "Well, it's hard to say.
 If I had to define it, it's like a noble qualification test?
-They imply that a chaebol daughter like me doesn't fit in."
+They imply that a family like mine doesn't fit in."

 "Geez, to me, you're already like nobility.
 If they want more than that, do they want royalty?"